JapanFest Celebrates 50th Anniversary

 With five decades under its belt, JapanFest is a testament to the collaboration between JapanFest Inc., the Japan-America Society of Georgia, and the Japanese Chamber of Commerce of Georgia.
-The festival is about sharing unique elements of Japanese culture such as theater, dance, food, fashion, and art, as well as fostering the cultural and business connection between Atlanta and Japan.
+The festival is about sharing unique elements of Japanese culture, such as theater, dance, food, fashion, and art, as well as fostering the cultural and business connection between the two cities.
+Events like this help Atlanta keep its reputation as an active, diverse, and welcoming city where people can be themselves, try new things, and showcase what makes their culture so unique.
+The acceptance of sharing more cultural artistry is how varying forms of Japanese entertainment continue to enter mainstream American culture and make their mark in Atlanta.

 Tyra Douyon